ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 *[image: sampling geometry?]*

 Sampling the inner layer component is not hard either, we just have to feed the original strategy of the inner stand-alone BSDF with $\omega_{o}^{\prime}$ -- the refracted version of the outgoing direction and refract the generated incoming direction $\omega_{i}^{\prime}$ back into the outside world.
-It is possible that the generated direction $\omega_{i}^{\prime}$ is refracted back into the model due to total internal reflection.
+It is possible that the generated direction $\omega_{i}^{\prime}$ is refracted back into the model due to [total internal reflection](https://en.wikipedia.org/wiki/Total_internal_reflection) (TIR).
 The resulting sample in such case is still valid, it must not be discarded and its contribution is zero because our model neglects energy which undergoes multiple scattering events.
 This approach will modify the shape of the original sampling PDF in the same way we modified the shape of the original stand-alone BSDF.

 Now that we have constructed the sampling routine, we also need to evaluate its PDF.
 At first sight it seems that we just have to evaluate the original PDF using the refracted directions $\omega_{i}^{\prime}$ and $\omega_{o}^{\prime}$, analogically to the way we modified the original sampling strategy